C. R. Chaudhary: Indoor Stadium Construction

 An allocation of Rs 85 Lakh was made for construction of indoor stadium.
 The stadium was inaugurated on 18 September 2015.
-Also, an allocation of Rs 11 Crore was made for development of Sports facility at Nagaur, Khimasar, Makrana and Deedwana.
+Also, an allocation of Rs 11 Crore was made for development of sports facility at Nagaur, Khimasar, Makrana and Deedwana.

 Construction of Toilets in Schools

-Under Swachh Bharat Abhiyaan all the Secondary and Higher Secondary Schools were Inspected.
-A total of 40 Government school which did not have toilets were sanctioned Rs 76 Lakh in 2014-15 out of MP Fund for the first time.
+Under Swachh Bharat Abhiyaan all the Secondary and Higher Secondary Schools were inspected.
+A total of 40 Government schools which did not have toilets were sanctioned Rs 76 Lakh in 2014-15 out of MP Fund for the first time.

 Opening of Kendriya Vidyalaya

 A long pending demand of the city was quality education.
 The demand of Kendriya Vidyalaya was accepted on 12.05.2017 and 37.5 Bigha of land was allotted for it.
 The school was started on 25.07.2018 from class I to class VI with total strength of 248.

 Financial Inclusion, Governance and Tourism

 Banking

 A total of 42 Bank Branches have been opened in last 4 years in various villages paving way for financial inclusion.